ABOUT WAR WIDOWS NSW

-Originating as a craft guild for war widows to supplement below-basic-wage-level pensions, the Guild has been relentless in working to improve the lives of war widows.
+Originating as a craft guild for war widows to supplement below-basic-wage-level pensions, the organisation has been relentless in working to improve the lives of war widows.
 Gained entitlements include the War Widows’ Pension, tax-free and indexed to the CPI; the Domestic Allowance; Income Support Supplement and health and medical entitlements.
 Other successes have come in the form of concessions for transport, water and council rates, free car registration and drivers licences.

 The directors develop, formulate and oversee the implementation of policies and plan and set directions for the future.

-Directors are required by law to operate in the best interests of the Guild and its members.
+Directors are required by law to operate in the best interests of the organisation and its members.
 The company must also comply with the requirements of the extensive range of Commonwealth and State legislation which affects its operations.

-The Guild has a small staff under the leadership of a Chief Executive Officer.
+War Widows NSW has a small staff under the leadership of a Chief Executive Officer.
 The staff manages the day to day operations in accordance with the overall direction set by the board of directors.

 The State President is nominated by members and appointed by the Board.
 She is also a Director of the company.
 Since 1998, the maximum term of office for a State President is three years.
-The role of the State President is to undertake representational, ceremonial and symbolic activities for the Guild.
+The role of the State President is to undertake representational, ceremonial and symbolic activities for the organisation.

 The Chair of the Board is a non-member Director elected by the directors.

-The Guild is a not-for-profit public company limited by guarantee, which was set up to promote and protect the interests of war widows.
+War Widows NSW is a not-for-profit public company limited by guarantee, which was set up to promote and protect the interests of war widows.
 It is a public benevolent institution with deductible gift recipient status.

-As the average age of members rises (currently 84 years), the Guild’s regular income, primarily from membership subscriptions, donations and investment income, is not sufficient to cover the costs incurred in providing an expanding range of assistance and services to war widows.
-As a result, in the past few years, the Guild has had to draw down part of its accumulated funds to continue to support our members.
+As the average age of members rises (currently 84 years), the organisation’s regular income, primarily from membership subscriptions, donations and investment income, is not sufficient to cover the costs incurred in providing an expanding range of assistance and services to war widows.
+As a result, in the past few years, the organisation has had to draw down part of its accumulated funds to continue to support our members.